interledger/rafiki/docs/admin-api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Human readable description of the incoming payment that will be visible to the account holder.
+Human readable description of the incoming payment.

 </td>
 </tr>